monsterlost/ipriot-diff-exercise/README.md

 ## Diffing

-A diff is a speciifc file format that tells you the difference between lines in a file and optionally words on that line.
+A diff is a specific file format that tells you the difference between lines in a file and optionally words on that line.
 It contains enough context to make sense to humans and enough information to allow a machine to apply a difference to a set of files such that:

 $$
 A = B \circ \text{Apply}(\text{Diff}(A, B))